Last Modified Date: March 11, 2021

-1.5 “Mailbox” means a separate account on End User’s e-mail server for sending or receiving messages or data within the End User’s e-mail system or network.
-Aliases and distribution lists shall not be counted as separate mailboxes provided each person who has access to such aliases and distribution lists have a separate account on End User’s email server for the receipt of messages or data within End User’s e-mail system or network.
+1.5 “Mailbox” means a separate account on End User’s e-mail server for sending or receiving messages or data within End User’s e-mail system or network.
+Aliases and distribution lists shall not be counted as separate mailboxes provided each person who has access to such aliases and distribution lists has a separate account on End User’s email server for the receipt of messages or data within End User’s e-mail system or network.

 1.6 “Open Relay”: means an email server configured to receive email from an unknown or unauthorized third party and forward the email to one or more recipients that are not users of the email system to which that email server is connected.
 Open Relay may also be referred to as “spam relay” or “relay”;